When is Big Basin Redwoods State Park open?

 What happens if State Parks needs to cancel my reservation?

 The park may be closed due to a weather event, emergency, disaster or other operational necessity as determined by State Parks.
-If your reservation has to be cancelled due to a closure, we will make every effort to notify you and issue a full refund as soon as possible.
+If your reservation has to be canceled due to a closure, we will make every effort to notify you and issue a full refund as soon as possible.

 Can I transfer my reservation?